 The norm has changed.
 You have probably heard the phrase “we can never go back to before 2019,” “we can’t go back to normal,” or “the world is divided into before and after 2019.”
 We have all learned to find ways to combat this unexpected world and adapt to the changes to stay competitive.
-For businesses at the top of the ladder of changes lies transitioning brick-and-mortar business to online business.
+Small and medium-sized businesses (SMBs) that were once brick-and-mortar need to decide if they will return to their original business model or make a complete transition to online business.

 Decide on the Right Platform